sandstorm/typescript-react-app-kickstart-guide/gitbook/Cookbook/Components.md

 * The `interface` replaces PropTypes
 * `render` has to be `public`
 * All other methods should be `private readonly`
-* Try to use pure functions as much as possible
+* Try to use pure functions as much as possible.
+Either defined inside the class as `private static` or outside of the class.
-* If a component has no props -> omit the generic of React.PureComponent
+* If a component has no props or state -> omit the generics of React.PureComponent